||Jungly version 29

 of deadwood while you have less.
 Therefore, you obviously want an opponent that knocks immediately when they have 10 or less points

 remaining in their hand.
-The computer robot does exactly that, so I suggest navigating to the Beginner tab and clicking Play against
+The computer robot does exactly that, so I suggest playing against a Beginner-skilled Robot at a private table.

 ||A whole bunch of Gins: Obviously, slide the Knock with option all the way down to

 zero.
 This forces Jungly to Gin out every time, rather than knocking early with any deadwood points.
 Also, I recommend taking advantage

 of my Dummy feature.
 Get a private table ready with your good account in Torch.
 Now use the other web browser (Google Chrome) and join